-Road User Charges (RUC) are a tax applied to users of vehicles which use a fuel not taxed at source, i.e. diesel fuel, administered by the New Zealand Transport Agency (NZTA) and enforced by the New Zealand Police.
+Road User Charges (RUC) are a tax applied to users of vehicles that use a fuel not taxed at source, i.e. diesel fuel, administered by the New Zealand Transport Agency (NZTA) and enforced by the New Zealand Police.

 Rather than concealing these increasing costs within rates increases, we have a separate RUC surcharge to cover a portion of these costs.